-Durham Friends Meeting sits on land that is a homeland for the Wabenaki for centuries.
-Nearly all of us who regularly worship at Durham Friends live and work and play in this Wabenaki homeland.
+Durham Friends Meeting sits on land that is a homeland for the Wabanaki for centuries.
+Nearly all of us who regularly worship at Durham Friends live and work and play in this Wabanaki homeland.

 We are in the homeland of the Wabanaki, the People of the Dawn.
 We extend our respect and gratitude to the many Indigenous people and their ancestors whose rich histories and vibrant communities include the Abenaki, Maliseet, Micmac, Passamaquoddy, and Penobscot Nations and all of the Native communities who have lived here for thousands of generations in what is known today as Maine, New England, and the Canadian Maritimes.
 We make this acknowledgement aware of continual violations of water, territorial rights, and sacred sites in the Wabanaki homeland. [from the Abbe Museum website]

-Below are some resources for better understanding of the Wabenaki people.
+Below are some resources for better understanding of the Wabanaki people.

 Resources at the Abbe Museum Educator Hub

-The 2020 Annual Meeting of the Brunswick Topsham Land Trust featured presentations by Joseph Hall (a Bates College professor) and Kerry Hall (author of Notes on a Lost Flute).
+The 2020 Annual Meeting of the Brunswick Topsham Land Trust featured presentations by Joseph Hall (a Bates College professor) and Kerry Hardy (author of Notes on a Lost Flute).